 About Cloud Server images

-Creating an image lets you have saved images for later use as a template or master image.
+Creating an image enables you to have saved images for later use as a template or master image.
 You can then use the saved images to easily restore a server to a known configuration or rapidly deploy additional servers with an identical configuration.
 Using the Cloud Control Panel, you can create images on-demand.

 Note: Because images are not automatically verified they should not be used as a back-up solution.

-For all server types
+Considerations for all server types

 Please take note of the following limitations when creating server images:

 Cloud Server images are good for storing configuration and static data but are not a reliable way to back up a dynamic database.